 Perhaps now you’ll understand why, in the Chord Qutest video review, I described the audio industry’s considerable and ongoing pixel push on hi-res audio as “a lot of noise about not very much”.

 The audio industry is not the music industry.
 On hi-res supply, the likes of HDTracks, Tidal and Qobuz are at the mercy of recording studios and record labels, just as they are on mastering quality.

-Getting drunk on the promises of a better future just isn’t my style – I prefer pragmatism to idealism – and in the here and now, the paucity of hi-res content coming to market has me stone cold sober; just as it did when I started this hi-fi review gig in 2010.
+Getting drunk on the promises of a better future just isn’t my style – I prefer pragmatism to idealism – and in the here and now, the paucity of hi-res content coming to market has me stone-cold sober.

 The modern miracle is 50 million songs directly streamable to your home hi-fi system or your smartphone when out and about.
 Making this compelling for audiophiles is that almost all of those songs are available in CD quality thanks to Tidal’s, Qobuz’s and Deezer’s Hifi subscription tiers.
 That a small percentage of titles are also available in hi-res is a bonus in a world still dominated by CD-quality source material.